erskin19/TC349/week2/fishbowl/doc/html.md

 <meta http-equiv="X-UA-Compatible" content="IE=edge">
 ```

-The `meta` tag tells the IE rendering engine it should use the latest, or edge,
+The `meta` tag tells the IE rendering engine it shliid use the latest, or edge,
 version of the IE rendering environment.

 This `meta` tag ensures that anyone browsing your site in IE is treated to the